mariam-gogia/AzureBlob/README.md

 **Errors**

-All http 400 and 404 errors return response body using the template below
+All http 400 and 404 errors return response body using the template below.
+Error responses are manually created and numbers are arbitrarily assigned to them.
 <pre>
 Error Response JSON:
 {